Nettru Varai Nee Yaaro: Production

-Producer Jayaseelan of Nivedhitha Cine Arts, who had earlier made Maanmanithan (1995), announced that he would cast Hamsavardhan in the lead role, alongside former Miss Bangalore pageant winner Ruchita Prasad.
+Producer Jayaseelan of Nivedhitha Cine Arts, who had earlier made Maamanithan (1995), announced that he would cast Hamsavardhan in the lead role, alongside former Miss Bangalore pageant winner Ruchita Prasad with debutant A. Sridhar directing the film.
 The producer opted for the lead pair despite their relative new presence in the film industry.
 For his role in the film, actor Alex dressed up like politician Lalu Prasad Yadav.